MicrosoftDocs/azure-docs/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-sentiment-analysis.md

 Set the HTTPS endpoint for sentiment analysis by using either a Text Analytics resource on Azure or an instantiated [Text Analytics container](text-analytics-how-to-install-containers.md).
 You must include the correct URL for the version you want to use.
 For example:

 > [!NOTE]
-> You can find your key and endpoint for your Text Analytics resource on the azure portal.
+> You can find your key and endpoint for your Text Analytics resource on the Azure portal.
 They will be located on the resource's **Quick start** page, under **resource management**.

 #### [Version 3.1-preview.2](#tab/version-3-1)